danballance/brain-engine/README.md

 ## Assets

-Game assets are located in `assets/` directory at the workspace root.
+Game assets are located in `brain-engine-bin/assets/` directory at the workspace root.

-## License

-(Add your license here)